ibm-cloud-docs/DataTransferService/deprecation.md

 ## Next steps for current users
 {: #deprecation-next-steps}

-Current users can continue using existing instances of Data Transfer Service as planned.
 Please complete your in-progress activities promptly and ensure your device is returned back to you by opening a service request with IBM Cloud Support.

 If you have any further questions about this deprecation, you can contact {{site.data.keyword.cloud_notm}} Support.
 {: note}